Cyr (album): Background and recording

 Regarding the band's shift to a synth-pop sound, Corgan noted: "I got sick of making music that people kept telling me didn’t sound contemporary.
 In my mind, I’m in a contemporary band.
 I’m a contemporary artist. [...]
 Now the positive thing there is I frame myself as a progressive musician.
 So I took that on and thought, ‘OK, I’m gonna make contemporary music; I don’t care what it takes’.
 I told the band, ‘This is what we’re gonna do’ and everybody said, ‘OK, fine’" Chamberlin elaborated, "Once we got a bead on what the record was gonna be, we had this pile of songs and they either translated to that architecture or they didn’t, and that’s kind of [how we got to] the 20 that we ended up with.
 They were the best of the best representation of that, ideologically."

 Unlike the previous album, produced by Rick Rubin, Corgan self-produced Cyr, pushing himself to record and work outside his comfort zone: "I was trying to bring myself into modernity.
 I got Logic, I got some beats going, but I just wasn’t feeling it.
 I started to feel like the Luddite who couldn’t evolve.
 But then I realized that when I first heard Siouxsie and the Banshees, Sisters of Mercy and Joy Division, they were making very modern music by using the technology that they had at hand.
 So I had to get inside the choices that they made."
 The band members recorded parts on their typical instruments, with synthesizers being recorded by Corgan and backing vocals by Sierra Swan and touring member Katie Cole.
 Chamberlin notes that the sound of his drums on the album were influenced by "early-seventies prog rock bands, that type of tight dry drum sound."

-The release marks the first time a stable Smashing Pumpkins line-up has released two consecutive albums since Mellon Collie and the Infinite Sadness (1995), with the core line-up of Corgan, guitarists James Iha and Jeff Schroeder, and drummer Jimmy Chamberlin all contributing to the recording process.